 Total Gallons used in 24 hours – 119.68

 If you suspect that you may have a leak, please do the following: Turn off all faucets and water using plumbing fixtures or appliances.
 Don’t forget any outside fixtures.
 Mark the position of the meter sweep hand lightly with a pencil and/or note the reading on your meter.
 Wait approximately 30 minutes before rechecking the meter.
 If the sweep hand moved, a leak is indicated.
-If you suspect that you have a leak on your property, call our office at 415-868-1224 (24 hours a day) so that we can turn your meter off to stop the water loss, and then contact a plumber immediately to find and repair the leak.
+If you suspect that you have a leak on your property, please contact a plumber immediately to find and repair the leak.
+As well, we ask that you call our office at 415-868-1224 (24 hours a day) so that we can turn your meter off to stop the water loss until a plumber is notified.